jawhiteley/Zotero-scripts/Zotero-undo/README.md

 # ZOTERO UNDO Plugin

 Simple plugin to track changes as they are made in Zotero, and allow "Undo" & "Redo" commands for common tasks.
+This is a proto-idea and not even close to functional yet.
 Basic goal: track changes to individual records and provide undo command to reverse them.

 Based on the [Hello World](https://github.com/zotero/zotero-hello-world) [sample plugin](https://www.zotero.org/support/dev/sample_plugin) (zotero-zotero-hello-world-389f862).